 MRI images are done without using any ionizing radiation, so patients are not exposed to the harmful impact of radiation.
-While there are no known health hazards from temporary exposures to the magnetic resonance environment, it involves a strong, static magnetic field and radiofrequency energy, each of which
+While there are no known health hazards from temporary exposures to the magnetic resonance environment, it involves a strong, static magnetic field and radiofrequency energy, each of which carry specific safety concerns:

 - Magnetic fields: The strong magnetic field attract magnetic objects (e.g. keys, cell phones, or also pacemakers), so patients are advised to remove all magnetic objects and the ones with medical devices are not allowed such procedure.